AsulaAman/azure-sql-terraform-project/README.md

 - Optionally tests the SQL connection using 'sqlcmd'.

 **Outputs**
-After successful deployment, the Terraform script will output the sql server name and connection string for the Azure SQL Database.
+After successful deployment, the Terraform script will output the SQL server name and connection string for the Azure SQL Database.

 **Cleanup**
 To destroy the Azure resources created by Terraform, run: